admin

 Move to Twin Cities Plinth

-The Peace and Reconciliation Gallery within the Herbert Museum reflects Coventry’s experience of war and the city’s post-war commitment to reconciliation.
+The Peace and Reconciliation Gallery within the Herbert Art Gallery and Museum reflects Coventry’s experience of war and the city’s post-war commitment to reconciliation.
 It explores themes of friendship, peace, and reconciliation at local, regional and international levels.
-In the history section of … Continue reading →
+The gallery … Continue reading →

 Move to Herbert Art Gallery and Museum